Deciphering the Japanese Rail Pass Made Easy

 This is where the situation gets complicated - there are many types of rail passes in Japan.

-What makes the situation confusing is that each of these regional rail groups also sell their own unlimited passes.
+What makes the situation confusing is that each of these regional rail groups also

 And, to add even more confusion, some companies offer combined passes for two to three regions, or one region and a section of another.